ovh/docs/pages/bare_metal_cloud/dedicated_servers/firewall_game_ddos/guide.en-gb.md

 | On the following screen, click the `Add a rule`{.action} button to add a rule to the GAME firewall. |

-GAME firewall allows you to configure up to **100 rules per IP address** that points to the game server (the 3rd gen. of Bare Metal game servers released in 2024 release), or up to **30 rules per IP address** for the older Bare Metal game ranges.
+GAME DDoS Protection allows you to configure up to **100 rules per IP address** that points to the game server (the 3rd gen. of Bare Metal game servers released in 2024), or up to **30 rules per IP address** for the older Bare Metal game ranges (usually seen as RISE-GAME or SYS-GAME).

 Please note that supported gaming protocols (game titles and versions that can be protected) may change over a time.
 Moreover, they can be different between older Bare Metal game server ranges and the newer ones.
 The most recent list of supported game profiles can be found [here](https://www.ovhcloud.com/en-gb/security/game-ddos-protection/).